meetmore/lottery.js/README.EN.md

         data: {},                                 // directly use userdata object (when use this, keep api empty)
         confetti: true,                           // show confetti effects
         showbtn: true,                            // show control button
-        fitsize: true                             // show all user in one screen });
+        fitsize: true,                            // show all user in one screen
+        speed: 400                                // interval time to next candidate, the unit is ms });
 ```